 Blue Ribbon Counseling Services for Veterans

 The LMC Counseling Department offers priority counseling appointments to veterans in 5 business days.
 Student educational plans are required for all veterans.
-Appointments must be made in person or by phone.

-Fall or Spring Terms:
+Fall or Spring Terms Rate of Pursuit:

 Veteran students must report any change in academic program to the Office of Admissions & Records immediately.
 Failure to report changes, such as withdrawal from courses or from the college, will be interpreted as a violation of the Educational Benefits Act.